 For an easy breakfast that you can take on the go, try whipping up this high protein smoothie.

-Not only is it packed with nutrients like vitamin A and potassium, but it’s also suitable for a low FODMAP diet, which may help improve digestive issues related to Crohn’s disease for some people.
+Not only is it packed with nutrients like vitamin A and potassium, but it’s also suitable for a low FODMAP diet, which may help improve digestive issues related to Crohn’s disease.

 This recipe requires just eight simple ingredients, making it an excellent weekday lunch you can prepare ahead and bring to work.